project-tsurugi/shirakami/bench/ycsb/readme.md

   - access skew of transaction.
   - default : `0.0`
 - `-thread`
   - number of worker threads.
+If you use transaction_type is long, this is set for 1 at background.
   - default : `1`
 - `-transaction_type`
   - type of transaction. short or long or read_only